 How is the Freestyle Libre Sensor applied?

 The is applied to the skin using the included applicator.
 To do this, make sure that the skin is clean because oily, wet, or hairy skin may make the sensor harder to apply.
-Applying the sensor includes a number of steps:
+Applying the sensor includes several steps:

 Open up the Sensor Pack and unscrew the cap on it and then put the cap aside.